coquetm/CMiE-2017-Manuel-Coquet/README.md

 # CMiE-2017-Manuel-Coquet
 Final Project Power Flow and Optimal Power Flow Algorithms

-## AC PF and OPF algorithms & market power application
+## Policy Appications of Power Systems Modelling

 - In this project, I start by building Power Flow model for a small network and comparing the computational efficiency of Newton's method and the optimizing package JuMP in Julia.

 - Afterwards, I expand the Power Flow model into an Optimal Power Flow to optimize the operation and planning of a power grid based on minimizing generation costs, and to determine Locational Marginal Prices that generators and load consumers face.

-- Finally, I use the Optimal Power Flow model to examine an example of Market Power and the incompatibility of incentives between profit-maximizing for a firm and optimizing the welfare of society.
+- In addition, I use the Optimal Power Flow model to examine an example of Market Power and the incompatibility of incentives between profit-maximizing for a firm and optimizing the welfare of society.

+- Finally, I replicate a Mixed Integer Linear (MILP) approach to solving the transmission expansion planning problem from the paper Transmission Expansion Planning: A Mixed-Integer LP Approach (2003) by Natalia Alguacil, Alexis L. Motto and Antonio J. Conejo.

 ## 1. AC Power Flow analysis
 An alternating current power-flow model is a model used in electrical engineering to analyze power grids.
 It provides a nonlinear system which describes the energy flow through each transmission line.
 The goal of a power-flow study is to obtain complete voltages angle and magnitude information for each bus in a power system for specified load and generator real power and voltage conditions.